dakiefer/GEWtool/readme.md

 ## Known limitations

-- Cylinders: at the moment, the postprocessing tools provided in the folder `GEWdat` are mostly designed for plates. *Use them with care*.
-Dispersion curves of waves in cylinders compute correctly, nonetheless.
 - Cylinders: only axial waves are supported for now.
-- Leaky waves: no support for now.
+- Leaky waves: not implemented for now.

 Contact me if you have questions:  [daniel.kiefer@espci.fr](mailto:daniel.kiefer@espci.fr)